 As a result, you might acquire users, see good activation numbers, but still leave tens or hundreds of thousands (or more) in potential revenue on the table.

 * In general e‑commerce, the average checkout/cart abandonment rate is ~70%.
-(Source: Barymard Institute)
+(Source: Baymard Institute)

 * Checkout/monetization friction is a major driver of lost conversions - making time-to-complete and clarity at decision moments critical.